 Hueston Woods Lodge & Conference Center overlooks Acton Lake and is a spacious, comfortable Resort Lodge retreat offering all the amenities.
 The lodge also manages a variety of Cabins in the park.

 Hueston Woods State Park Campground offers Full Hookup, Electric and Non-electric campsites and a Yurt in the family campground west of Acton Lake.
 An Equestrian Camp east of the lake near the bridle trails has both Electric and Non-electric sites.
-Two Group Camp sites are located on the north side of the lake.
-Reservations are required for all campsites.
+Three Group Camp sites are located on the north side of the lake.
+Reservations are required for all camping.

 An archery range is located near the dam at the southern end of the lake.
 It offers a variety of targets as well as a 3D range at no charge.
 Bring your own equipment; no rentals are available.
 First come, first served.
 Rules are posted on site.
 Picnic areas and restroom nearby.